FYS and Library Assignment Ideas

-- Make the library tour collaborative: assign pairs or individuals to explore & learn about a specific bit of one of the library buildings or website or database, and have them report on it to the class.
-Challenge them to discover something new to YOU (or to the librarian)
+- Make the library tour collaborative: assign pairs or individuals to explore & learn about a specific bit of one of the library buildings or website or databases, and have them report on it to the class.
+Challenge them to discover something new to YOU (or to the librarian).

 - If you do not do a tour of each library, have your students go to the opposite library and do a “self tour” or have them spend two hours studying at the opposite library.
 Have them write about their experience.
 Or assign this as a group project, challenging the students to discover something that maybe the other groups didn’t know.

 - Have them email the librarian before the tour with questions they may have about the library and its services.

 - Brainstorm good questions when presenting an assignment to a librarian, in person or with Ask Us!.
 Have them role play asking for help, describing the assignment to a friend, or to another professor.

 - Have the students get a librarian to sign off on any assignment that requires use of the libraries.